rodrigo-pagliares/method-BDD-STPA/README.md

 #### Set Environment Variable
 Need to have in Windowns enviroment Variables the folder path of intelliJ.

-#### Plugins
+#### Install Scala plugin in IntelliJ
 For the tests to work, it is necessary to install the Scala plugin in your IDE.
-To do this, go to Settings > Plugins (IntelliJ) and search for the Scala plugin.
+To do this, go to Settings > Plugins (IntelliJ),search for Scala plugin and then click on 'Install Plugin'.

 #### Directory
 You need to open your IDE (IntelliJ in the example used above) and import `availability` as a Maven project.